How It All Began: The Story of Ramah

 A debt that can only be repaid forward

-By the time the 40-day fast ended in 2021, Patrick knew what he was being called to do.
-He also understood why the calling felt so personal.
+By the end of those forty days in 2021, Patrick knew what he wanted to do, and he understood why it felt so personal.

-He had received an extraordinary gift: people who believed in his potential and backed that belief with action.
-He decided he would spend his life replicating that gift for others.
-And no one, he believed, was more deserving than the orphans, widows, and vulnerable children of Nabdam District, people from his own region who would never have the chance to travel to Accra and find the kind of opportunity he had found.
+He had received something rare: people who believed in his potential and backed that belief with their money and time.
+He decided he would spend his life replicating it for others, and that he would do it for the orphans, widows and vulnerable children of Nabdam District, people from his own region who would not get the chance to travel to Accra and find what he had found.

 The goal was clear: do not bring them to opportunity.
 Bring opportunity to them.
 Empower them where they are.